Cheezik/github-profile-summary-cards/Tutorial.md

 1. Navigate to Actions -> on the left side `profile-summary-cards` -> hit the button `Run workflow` -> Run workflow

-2. Wait till the workflow run appears (if not refresh the site)
+2. Wait till the workflow run appears (if not, please refresh the site)

-    - its normal that the loading indicator "gets stuck" at a certant point, just refresh the page.
+    - its normal that the loading indicator "gets stuck" at a certain point, just refresh the page.

-3. If the loading indicators turn blue with a check inside, Congratuation!
+3. If the loading indicators turn blue with a check inside, congratulations!
-    - if for some reason not, you've probably messed up somewhere (or this tutorial got outdated!) i recommand going from the begening again OR making a new repo and renaming it after you've succesfully managed to deploy this app.
+    - if it for some reason wont, you've probably messed up somewhere (or this tutorial got outdated!)
+I recommend going from the beginning again OR making a new repo and renaming it after you've successfully managed to deploy this app.

 # Final step
-You did you! now we are ready to chose the thme we want our cards to be in
+You did it! now we are ready to choose the theme we want our cards to be in
 1. Navigate to Code -> profile-summary-card-output -> Find the theme that suits you well -> README.md

-you can get really creative with the layout you want your cards to be in, but for simpicity sake, i will pick bundle
+You can get really creative with the layout you want your cards to be in, but for simplicity sake, I will pick a whole bundle

 2. Copy the desired markdown section.

-3. Navigate to Code -> Hit the pencil button on the right side of your README.md file
+3. Navigate to Code -> Hit on pencil button on the right side of your README.md file

 4. Paste in the copied content and hit Commit changes!